What is and isn’t hidden gradual water damage?

 Hidden Gradual Damage Claim Example

-A tenant discovers that the kitchen floor is spongy under the lino.
-The water supply pipe for the cold tap had been slowly dripping.
-Over time it caused the kitchen cabinet to swell and the particleboard to deteriorate.
+A tenant discovers the kitchen floor is spongy under the lino where the water pipe for the cold tap had been slowly dripping.
+Over time the kitchen cabinet swelled causing the particleboard to deteriorate.
+The landlord gets a builder to quote the cabinet repairs and a plumber to fix the leaking pipe.

 |Sink Cabinet Panels||$866||Yes|